lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 `isBetween` is a bit more interesting.
 We need to support imperial and metric; we will build another function on top of `isBetween` that will pass in the correct constraints.

 Let's start by identifying all the edge cases.
 If the minimum weight is 66 lb and the maximum weight is 440 lb, obviously 65 lb and 441 lb are invalid.
 66 lb and 440 lb are valid, however, so we should make sure we add tests for those cases.

+This means we need 5 tests:

+1. The "happy" path, where the input is valid.
+2. Value is above the maximum value.
+3. Value is below the minimum value.
+4. Value is equal to the maximum value.
-This means we need 5 tests; the happy path, where the input is valid, above/below the constraints, and equal to the minimum and maximum constraint.
+5. Value is equal to the minimum value.

-We assume that only numbers can be passed as the input value; this validation is something we will handle at a higher level.
+For this function, it is safe to assume that only numbers can be passed as the input value; this validation is something we will handle at a higher level.

 ```js
 import {